Deputy Director for Research

 Deputy Director for Research, PhD in Anthropology (University of Aberdeen), Candidate of Sociological Sciences

 Tel. office: +7 (812) 328-41-51

 Fax: +7 (812) 328-08-11

 Born in 1981 in Leningrad.
-In 2005-2006 he passed a 10-month internship at NTNU (Norwegian Technical National University) at the Institute of Social Anthropology, Trondheim, Norway.
-In 2006-2011 worked in the ethnographic module of the Baikal Archaeological Project and completed doctoral studies at the University of Aberdeen, UK.
-As part of his dissertation research in 2007-2009 he carried out an 11-month field study of the North Baikal Evenks.
-In 2006 - 2007 and in 2009 worked as a teaching assistant at the Department of Anthropology at the University of Aberdeen (Aberdeen, UK).
+In 2005-2006, Vladimir underwent a 10-month internship at the Norwegian Technical National University, the Institute of Social Anthropology in Trondheim, Norway.
+In 2006-201, Vladimir participated in the Baikal Archaeological Project (the ethnographic module) and completed doctoral studies at the University of Aberdeen, the UK.
+As part of his dissertation research in 2007-2009, he carried out the 11-month field study of the North Baikal Evenks.
+In 2006 - 2007 and in 200, he worked as a teaching assistant at the Department of Anthropology at the University of Aberdeen (Aberdeen, UK).
 He has been working at the MAE RAS since 2012.
 From 2012 to 2019, he headed the Department of Ethnography of Siberia at the MAE RAS.